kristjankorjus/cv/README.md

 * 1993--2005, Hugo Treffner's High School

 # Affiliations
+* 2017--present, Tallinn University of Technology, Council of Robotics and Product Development Curriculum
-* 2016--present, member of advisory board, Tulevikutehnoloogiate SA
+* 2016--present, Foundation for Future Technologies, Board of Directors
+* 2013--2015, University of Tartu, Senate
-* 2013--2015, Representative of PhD students at the Senate of University of Tartu
+* 2013--2015, University of Tartu, Council of Computer Science Curriculum
-* 2013--2015, Õppekava komisjon?
-* 2012--2014, Member of the council of the institute of computer science of University of Tartu
+* 2012--2014, University of Tartu, Council of the Institute of Computer Sci- ence
-* 2014, arengukava komisjon
+* 2014, University of Tartu, Council of Strategic Planning

 # Research articles and thesis
 * 2016, "An Efficient Data Partitioning to Improve Classification Performance While Keeping Parameters Interpretable.", PloS one, http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0161788